wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-management-endpoints/includes/next-gen-protection.md

 - **Enterprise desktops** These desktops are domain-joined and managed by your organization.
 Configuration management is primarily done through Microsoft Endpoint Configuration Manager or Microsoft Intune.
 Employees typically have Standard User privileges and use a high-bandwidth, wired, corporate network.
 - **Enterprise mobile laptops** These laptops are domain-joined and managed by your organization.
 Configuration management is primarily done through Microsoft Endpoint Configuration Manager or Microsoft Intune.
 Employees typically have Standard User privileges and use a high-bandwidth, wireless, corporate network.
-- **Bring your own device (BYOD) mobile laptops** These personally-owned laptops are not domain-joined, but are managed by your organization through tools, such as Microsoft Intune.
+- **Bring your own device (BYOD) mobile laptops** These personal laptops are not domain-joined, but are managed by your organization through tools, such as Microsoft Intune.
 The employee is typically an admin on the device and uses a high-bandwidth wireless corporate network while at work and a comparable personal network while at home.
-- **Personal devices** These personally-owned desktops or mobile laptops are not domain-joined or managed by an organization.
+- **Personal devices** These personal desktops or mobile laptops are not domain-joined or managed by an organization.
 The user is an admin on the device and uses a high-bandwidth wireless personal network while at home or a comparable public network while outside.

 ## Learn more